gajabaar/gajabaar/apply.markdown

 It might help to think about the following while answering:
 - Name/Category/Link of the challenge
-- What did the authors of the challenge wanted participants to learn/notice
+- What did the authors of the challenge want participants to learn/notice
 - What did you learn in the process
 - What are ideas you are still unclear about in the challenge